May 18, 2023

 Growing fruit in vertical farms

 Fruits can also be grown in vertical farms, although the growing process can be more challenging than with leafy greens due to the height of the plants.
+This type of crop works well as part of a hybrid approach, planting seedlings in a vertical farm before transplanting them to a greenhouse or open field to finish their growth.

 Growing trees in vertical farms